 What is Flexible Filament?

 As the name suggests, a flexible filament is an elastomer generally made of Thermoplastic Elastomers (TPE) which is a combination of polymer and rubber.
 The amount of rubber in the mixture will determine the elasticity of the filament and depending on the application it can be manufactured.
 Flexible filaments are often found in two types, Thermoplastic Elastomer (TPE) & Thermoplastic Polyurethane (TPU).
 Both these filaments are more or less similar but offer slightly different properties.
 TPU offers more rigidity than TPE and hence is comparatively easier to print.
+While it is a bit tricky to print with TPU, it also has a lot of benefits which we will discuss below.

 The flexible filaments are easily bent and twisted on the application of force but they return to their original form upon removal of the force.